-Turnout was estimated at around 40 percent nationwide and 30 percent in Tehran at the scheduled close of polls at 1430 GMT on Friday, according to Fars.
+Turnout was estimated at around 40 percent nationwide and 30 percent in Tehran at the scheduled close of polls on Friday, according to Fars.

 But authorities extended polling for another six hours to allow as many people as possible to vote.

-Authorities said schools would be closed on Saturday in dozens of urban centres while the count went ahead.
+Schools were closed in dozens of urban centres on Saturday while the count went ahead.

 Iran fell into a deep recession after US President Donald Trump reimposed sanctions following Washington's unilateral withdrawal from a landmark nuclear deal in 2018.